leenasohail/PhysiGym/rl/plan.md

 # Plan
+Goal find a cumulative return improvement <=> a policy learnt is better than a random or dummy one
 ## Problems
 - **Problem 1**: Using images as state space makes the algorithm very slow (>5 seconds per step).
 - **Problem 2**: Stochastic environment.
-- **Problem 3**: How to compare the current learned policy to a random policy or to a simple human-designed strategy.
+- **Problem 3**: How to compare the current learned policy to a random policy or a simple human-designed strategy.

 ## Solutions
-- **Problem 1**: The slowdown was caused by the Replay Buffer (fixed) (5 times better).
+- **Problem 1**: The slowdown was caused by the Replay Buffer (fixed — 5× speed improvement).
 Another solution would be to use PPO instead of SAC.
-- **Problem 2**: Compute multiple environment dynamics under different strategies (done), and compute an Confidence interval.
+- **Problem 2**: Compute multiple environment dynamics under different strategies (done), and compute a confidence interval.
 - **Problem 3**:
   - Given the multiple dynamics, we can compare the learned policy against them.
   - We can also design dummy strategies, e.g., if exhausted CD8 cells are detected, add the drug that affects CD8; do similarly for M2 cells.